Uranus-dev/3DCityDBImporter_blender/README.md

 import nltk
 nltk.download('all')
 ```
-Once you have done these you can use these two plugins.
+If you want to use these two plugins after running those statements, you should package these two \*.py files into zip files separately, and then open Blender, click Edit->Preferences->Addons->Install to install these plugins.